onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :keyword: MUST
     :updated: casablanca

-    The VNF **MUST**, if not integrated the Operator's Identity and Access Management system, support configurable password expiration.
+    The VNF **MUST**, if not integrated with the Operator's Identity and Access Management system, support configurable password expiration.

 .. req::
     :id: R-98391